Hiring in Web2 usually focused on filling the chairs. The success metric was, too often, how many people were brought in, not how well they fit.

 Short Trial Gigs Before Full Hire

 Short-term gigs frequently create trust and result in smoother inductions.
-This is because candidates and stakeholders will have the opportunity to identify whether they are good fit for each other.
+This is because candidates and stakeholders will have the opportunity to identify whether they are a good fit for each other.

 Community Input in Hiring Decisions